We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 Whether you fly twice a year or twice a week, you want a carry on bag that’s perfect for you – one that’s durable, functional, and compliant with all airline requirements and restrictions.

 In our quest to find the perfect carry on, we examined bags with every possible characteristic.
 We looked at hard-shell, soft-shell, and duffel bags.
 We examined bags with two wheels, four wheels, and spinners.
 We looked at bags with various zipper and handle types.
 But a carry on’s specs tell only part of the story.
 They don’t tell if the wheels will fall off the first time you hit a pothole or if the contents would survive a tumble down the escalator unscathed.

 To ensure an accurate review, we evaluated a selection of the market’s best carry ons, then loaded them up and introduced them to the harsh realities of the real world.

 In the lab, we weighed each piece of luggage for comparison purposes.
 We looked at the number of compartments and assessed the practicalities of packing and unpacking them.

 We examined every zip, buckle, wheel, and handle in order to identify features that might make your life easier, as well as those which might complicate your travels.

-(That said, there are weight restrictions imposed by airlines which you need to know about when you’re packing.
-A handy luggage scale could be a wise investment!)
+Keep in mind, while it's nice to be able to fit everything you want in your suitcase, there are weight restrictions imposed by airlines which you need to know about when you’re packing.
+A handy luggage scale could be a wise investment.